shashikumar04433/DevOps-/Protiviti-Project/Docker Basic Commands.md

               Docker export - Export a container’s filesystem as a tar archive.

-              Docker import<b> - Import the contents from a tarball to create a filesystem image.
+              Docker import - Import the contents from a tarball to create a filesystem image.

               Docker save - Save one or more images to a tar archive (streamed to STDOUT by default).